+The Strategy “The Digital Agenda of Albania 2015-2020”

 PART III: STRATEGIC AND POLICY CONTEXT (6-7PP)

 III.1.
 National Policy Context: major national policies and achieving the goals of the Health Sector

 Health as a human right.
 The Constitution of the Republic of Albania sanctions the right to health care as a social and economic right of the citizens.
 The Constitution declares that "Citizens enjoy equally the public health care" (Constitution of the Republic of Albania, Article 55).
 The Constitution proclaims other health care related rights such as protection of life by the law (Article 21), protection from torture and cruel treatment (Article 25), social protection at work (Article 49), the right to social insurance (Article 52), special protection for children, youth and pregnant women (Article 54), etc.